davybrion/companysite-dotnet/content/blog/2010-08-mvp-in-silverlightwpf-implementing-the-overview-usercontrol.md

 <a href="/blog/wp-content/uploads/2010/08/sample_overview1.png"><img src="/blog/wp-content/uploads/2010/08/sample_overview1.png" alt="" title="sample_overview" width="500" height="344" class="aligncenter size-full wp-image-2452" /></a>

 There's a TreeView which shows a hierarcy of User Groups and there's a Button to create a new one.
 When this UserControl is first loaded, it needs to retrieve the User Group hierarchy and show it in the TreeView.
-When a user selects a User Group, an event should be published to notify anyone else who might be interested in the selection of a User Group (in our case, our Details UserControl which i'll cover in the next post).
+When a user selects a User Group, an event should be published to notify anyone else who might be interested in the selection of a User Group (in our case, our Details UserControl which I'll cover in the next post).
 When the Button is pushed, another event is published to notify anyone who might be listening that we need a new User Group to be created.
 Again, this event will be handled by our Details UserControl.

 So what exactly does this UserControl need to do?
 After all, showing some data and publishing a few events isn't really all that complex, right?
 Well, it also has to listen to some other events and it needs to update the data it's showing accordingly.
 First of all, if a new User Group is created, it will receive an event so it can add the new User Group to its TreeView.
 If a User Group is modified, it will also receive an event so it can deal with that.
 In the case of a modification, it might be as simple as updating the User Group's name, but it might also require removing the User Group from its current parent in the TreeView and attach it to anther parent.
 It might also become a root User Group.
 And finally, if a User Group is deleted, it will also receive an event so it can remove the User Group from the TreeView.